How Should I Repair The Water Damage To My 1984 Fleetwood Wilderness Travel Trailer?

 (West branch, MI)

-How Should I Repair The Water Damage To My Travel Trailer?
+How to Repair Water Damage on a Travel Trailer?

 Hello, I have a 1984 Fleetwood Wilderness travel trailer that my parents recently gave me.
 They inherited it from my grandparents several years ago but never used it due to some water damage to the interior.
 I was hoping to fix this damage and eventually use it.
 However, the majority of the damage is to the front ceiling and part of the wall and I don't know how I should go about repairing it.